SIBI-MS/Collefe-Office-Management-System-OMS-/README.md

-# RFID-Based Attendance Management System for College Principal's Office
+# RFID-Based Attendance Management System for College Principal's Office Using Django, CSS, HTML, Boostrap

 Welcome to the RFID-Based Attendance Management System designed specifically for the Principal's Office of our college.
 This web application, built using Django as the backend framework along with HTML, CSS, and the latest Bootstrap, offers a seamless solution for tracking attendance using RFID-enabled ID cards.

-## Key Features
+## 🔑 Key Features

 - **Efficient Attendance Tracking**: Utilizing RFID technology, this system enables swift and accurate attendance recording for both students and faculty members as they enter or exit the Principal's Office.